SoundMindsAI/ai_llm_query_understanding/README.md

 - **Docker Ready**: Easy deployment with Docker Compose
 - **Structured Output**: Clean JSON for easy integration

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows anyone to use, modify, distribute, and even use the code commercially with minimal restrictions.
+You are free to use this code for any purpose without any conditions, including removing the copyright notice or attribution.

 ## Documentation

 We've organized documentation into focused, topic-based files: